Xoneris/frontend-mentor-kanban-taskmanager/README.md

 # Frontend Mentor - Space Tourism Multipage

-This is a solution to the (Kanban Task Management Web App Challenge)[https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB].
+This is a solution to the [Kanban Task Management Web App Challenge](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 - Live Site URL: Work in Progress